 IRC=1 and IRC=1*

 This option is intended for use with a transition state.
 The path from the transition state to either the reactants or the products is generated.
 The path generated depends on the coefficients of the eigenvectors of the normal mode.
 There is no easy a priori way of determining what the phase of these coefficients is, so try running IRC=1, and see if it goes the correct way.
 If not, use IRC=-1.
-If IRC=1* is used, then the entire reaction path, from reactants or products, through the transition state, to products or reactants, is mapped.
-If DRC is present, then the system is given an initial perturbation in the positive normal coordinate, then the DRC is calculated.
+If IRC=1* or IRC=-1* is used, then the entire reaction path, from reactants or products, through the transition state, to products or reactants, is mapped.
+If DRC is present, then the system is given an initial perturbation in the positive normal coordinate, then the DRC, i.e., the total energy conserved path, is calculated.
+A simple graph will be made if HTML is added.

 IRC=+n or IRC=n